shelleywong/CSCI211-Course-Materials/Labs/lab11.md

 ***

-After you have completed the exercises, work on the Kwik-E-Mart Simulation (P5).
+If you have completed Lab 11, you may work on P5 or P6.

 ## Lab 11 Submissions

-All labs are due at 11:59pm the Friday following lab.
+Most labs are due at 11:59pm the Friday following lab; however, since Midterm 2 is this week and there are no exercises for Lab 12, the lab for this week (Lab 11) is due at the end of week 12.
 For this lab you must submit `main.cpp` (Exercises 1, 2, 3, and 4) to [Turnin](https://turnin.ecst.csuchico.edu/).
 If you are not able to complete all the exercises, turn in your partial work for partial credit.

 [Top of the Page](#lab-11)